 Social security disability (SSDI) was created for people who are under the age of 65 and cannot work due to a physical or mental condition that could last more than 12 months or until death.
 The benefit amount is based on the injured person’s work history and the amount that they have paid to the social security system through taxes.
 Supplemental security income (SSI) is paid to people who have possibly not worked in the past, who are at the low-income level, and are either disabled, blind, or 65 years or older.
 Benefits are based on financial need.

 Were you aware that over 65 percent of social security disability benefits’ applications are denied the first time around?
-If you are going to apply for SSDI or SSI, contact an experienced disability attorney in Farmington Hills first.
+If you are going to apply for SSDI or SSI, contact an experienced disability attorney first.
 At Mansour Law, our lawyers can help you at all stages of the application process, including filling out the abundant paperwork, gathering relevant information, and making your case as strong as possible.
 If you have already applied and been denied, we can help you with the appeals process and litigation process, if necessary.

 Quick & Efficient Legal Services